 The accelerating shift in economic power from the developed to emerging economies is dramatically changing the banking industry across the world.

-Welcome to the latest edition of PwC's Restructuring Trends publication.
-In this edition we look back at five years of the Lehman Brother's administration and reflect on some of the landmark issues that have arisen.
+In the latest edition of PwC's Restructuring Trends publication, we look back at five years of the Lehman Brother's administration and reflect on some of the landmark issues that have arisen, and how these have impacted on the wider banking sector. and how these have impacted on the wider banking sector.
 We also consider some of the market, regulatory and legislative changes that these issues have prompted.

 Our video addresses the findings from our 20th anniversary survey with a focus on the UK sector.
-The survey gathered insights and perspectives from 200 institutions from across all segments of global wealth management in more than 50 countries.
+The survey gathnsights and perspectives from 200 institutions from across all segments of global wealth management in more than 50 countries.

 This report makes a case for radical reform across the banking industry and its recommendations cover several main areas including: making senior bankers personally responsible, reinforcing each bank’s responsibility for its own safety rather than relying on the tax payer guarantee, creating better functioning and more diverse markets, reinforcing the powers of regulators and making sure they do their job.